Welcome to our

 KEEPING YOU UP TO DATE: I will post current happenings in the Kindergarten Classroom using the BLOOMZ APP as well as through school emails.

 About Mrs. Culupa

 I am a native of Poughkeepsie, NY, where I taught for 10 years in a Catholic School (St. Peter's).
-Vermont has been my home now for 24 years!
-I live in Jericho, Vt. with my husband, Frank, two children, Ariel and Addison, and two dogs, Hunter and Max!
+Vermont has been my home now for 26 years!
+I live in Jericho, Vt.
+My family consists of my husband, Frank, our two children, Ariel and Addison, and our two dogs, Hunter and Max!

-As of September, I will have taught every grade from K-4 throughout my 27 years of teaching!
+I have taught every grade from K-4 throughout my 29 years of teaching!
 I LOVE being a teacher!
-It is the best "job" on Earth!
 I am so blessed to be a part of this wonderful community, CKS!
 It is truly my home and I consider everyone here an extension of my family!
 Welcome and Thank You for entrusting your sweet child unto my care!